Program details

 Diabetes complications 1

-Crossing the boundaries of diabetic retinopathy: from pathophysiological insight to integrated care
+Crossing the boundaries of diabetic retinopathy: from pathophysiological insight to integrated care (cross-specialty with the Korean ophthalmological society)

 Friday 26 September, 15:00~16:20